denisyukphp/backoff/docs/index.md

 ;
 ```

-You can use [EqualJitter](https://github.com/Orangesoft-Development/backoff/blob/main/src/Jitter/EqualJitter.php) or [FullJitter](https://github.com/Orangesoft-Development/backoff/blob/main/src/Jitter/FullJitter.php).
-By default jitter is disabled.
+You can use [EqualJitter](../src/Jitter/EqualJitter.php) or [FullJitter](../src/Jitter/FullJitter.php).
+By default Jitter is disabled.

-## Use factory
+## Use Factory

-To easiest way to instance a Backoff is use a backoff factory.
-This makes configuring and instantiating the Backoff easier.
+To easiest way to instance Backoff is use BackoffFactory.
+This makes configuring and instantiating Backoff easier.
 Just configure base time, cap time, max attempts and pass them to the factory method:

 ```php
 <?php